DrakirL/DrakirL.github.io/p10/class/knight.md

 #### Higher Presence
 While you are in your Avatar Form, you emit bright light.
 If a creature starts/ends? its turn in the bright light and entirely within 5 paces of you, you can deal that creature 1 damage.<br>
-The damage dealt this way is either ??? or ??? damage.
+The damage dealt this way is either Radiant or Umbral.
 You choose which when you gain this talent.

 #### Otherworldly Grace
 While you are in your Avatar Form, you have 8 Fly Speed.

 ### Level 5: True Saint?
-**Prerequisite:** *Sacred Virtue*. *Avatar of Divinity*.<br>
+**Prerequisite:** *Sacred Virtue*, *Avatar of Divinity*.<br>
 Choose an additional option for your *Sacred Virtue*.
 (PHRASING?)<br>
 Choose an additional option for your *Avatar of Divinity*.
 (PHRASING?)

+## Knight Subclass: Paragon
+THEME: SUPERHERO! ???

+### Level 1: Stance?
+At the end of your turn in an Action Scene, you may choose one of the following Stances:
++ +2 to any Martial Attack Roll you make.
++ +2 to any Save you make.
++ +2 to your Defence and Awareness.
+####
+The Stance remains until the end of your next turn or if you are Incapacitated.
+(PHRASING?)

+## Knight Subclass: Runelance
+THEME: Soldiers trained to wield magic at the frontlines.

+### Level 1: Weapon Bond
+**Prerequisite:** Proficiency (Arcane Focus).<br>
+If you are proficient with a weapon within your Reach, you can perform a minute-long ritual to bind it to you.
+You can only have up to one weapon and bound to you at a time.<br>
+You can use 1 Action on your turn to summon a weapon bound this into your hand from wherever it is.<br>
+You can use a weapon bound to you this way as an Arcane Focus.

+### Level 1: Warcaster?
+Old Warcaster Feat?
+Harder or impossible to interrupt?

+### Level 2: ???
+**Prerequisite:** Known Spell (*Blink*)?<br>
+Learn the *Blink* Spell or another Arcane Spell?<br>
+You can cast Blink and make a Martial Attack as part of the same Action?

+## Knight Subclass: Samurai
+THEME: ???

+### Level 1: Honor?
+When you make a Martial Attack on your turn, you can give yourself Advantage on that Attack and gain Temporary HP equal to its Degree of Success.<br>
+Once you've done so, you can't do so again until you've either finished a Rest or entered a new Action Scene.

-## Knight Subclass: Warmaster?
+## Knight Subclass: Warmaster
-THEME: Charge into battle before the rest of your party and keep the enemy in place until it ends.
+THEME: The "maneuveriest" (IDK?)

-### Level 1: Student of War
+### Level 1: Student of War?
+Know Your Enemy?
-You learn one Common Language of your choice. <br>
+You learn one Common Language of your choice.<br>
-You gain one type of Training of your choice. <br>
+You gain one type of Training of your choice.<br>
 You can gague the potential combat abilities of any creature you observe/interact with, including attributes, HP, levels, etc. (DETAILS?
 PHRASING?)

 ### Level 1: ???
-???
+**Prerequisite:** *Combat Maneuvers*.<br>
+Roll your Maneuver die twice?
+Too early (probably)?

 ### Level 2: ???
 ???